LAMP Hosting: Compare Hosting

 What is PHP?

 PHP is a server-side scripting language that acts as the bridge between Apache and MySQL.
-It processes requests, accesses the database and generates web pages for Apache to serve to the user.
-Perl and Python are two high-level scripting languages that can be used in place of PHP.
-Both of them excel at scripting, parsing text and web-based applications.
+It processes requests, accesses the database, and generates web pages for Apache to serve to the user.

 What alternatives are there to LAMP?

-Because each component is a stand-alone element, it is not uncommon for companies to swap out one or more parts of the stack.
+Because each component is a stand-alone element, it is common for companies to swap out one or more parts of the stack.
 One variation, called WAMP, involves replacing Microsoft Windows as the OS instead of Linux.
 Similarly, WIMP is a stack were Windows replaces Linux and IIS, Microsoft’s web server, replaces Apache.
-MAMP is a variation where Mac OS X replaces Linux and FAMP is a stack where FreeBSD acts as the base OS.

 Is LAMP hosting right for you?